 Fulfilling our basic daily need for good and healthy food never needs to be complicated.
 However, choosing a lifestyle that promotes physical well being and environmental health over quick gratification at societal and environmental expense is a choice we have to make everyday.

 What do you think of Brazil’s new food guidelines?
-Share your thoughts in the comments below or at the forum.
+Share your thoughts in the comments below.